LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 To remedy this, it is worth noting I also wrote a resetPageData() method which I called at the end of refilter(), however ultimately this was implemented in a different way when I reached the final stage of this process: refactoring ALL of the above logic into a custom directive.

-# Refactoring into a custom directive
+## Now refactoring into a custom directive